 In late February you may start to see frog spawn appearing in the pools of the Mynd.
 These amphibians emerge to mate as winter starts to release its grip.
 The soNG of the dipper can also be enjoyed in Carding Mill Valley, Ashes Hollow or the Batch.

 Our ranger team begin their year with many tasks to tick off.
 Their conservation work can be as varied as cutting plots for the snipe, an important Shropshire bird which has been struggling to breed, through to hedge layer or laying stone in Carding Mill Valley's lower valley car park.

 Resolutions can be hard to keep sometimes but if you fancy trying something new or giving something back then join the volunteer team at Carding Mill Valley.
 There are opportunities to help out the tea-rooms, shop, rangers, learning and engagement or admin teams.
 Exerience isn't necessary but enthusiasm along with a love of nature and the outdoors is helpful.
 See our volunteer page for more details on the individual roles.
 We could manage the beauty of the Long Mynd for everyone with our amazing volunteers, come and join us.

 New experiences can be found at our events as well.
-Early in January Area Ranger Patrick will be opening our Lecture Lunch series with a talk all about the Long Mynd volunteer ranger team's work.
+Early in January Area Ranger Patrick will be explaining how a National Trust Ranger spends a tyrpical day on the Long Mynd.
 Tickets include a hearty bowl of soup after Patrick's fascinating illustrated talk.
-The Stars in Your Skies team are back with a new programme for 2019 opening up with an evening looking at Orion.
+The Stars in Your Skies team are back with a new programme for 2020 opening up with an evening looking at Hubble telescope and all that came before.
 This event in February also features a guided stargazing session (weather permitting) for budding astronomers.
-There's also half term fun to be had making bird boxes and bird feeders with the ranger and learning teams.
+There's also half term fun to be had making bird boxes with the ranger teams.